rocket-boots/rote/demos/runestar/README.md

 - [x] Ability to drop item
 - [x] Intro text to explain plot
 - [x] Ability to pick item off of a prop
-- [ ] End-game trigger when placing item onto extractor
+- [x] End-game trigger when placing item onto extractor

-- [ ] Spreading fire/explosion (⍦⛆⋀∭※) once the end-game is triggered

 ### Desired Wishlist (Things that will make the game more complete)

 #### UI

-- [ ] Display hitpoints
+- [x] Display hitpoints
-- [ ] Show level number / progress on the UI
+- [x] Show level number / progress on the UI
 - [ ] Display inventory on right
-- [ ] Display maneuvers on right
+- [x] Display maneuvers on right
 - [ ] Allow for multi-key commands (e.g. (t)hrow -> number for selection)

 #### Combat System

-- [ ] Melee points (positioning, strike)
+- [x] Melee points (positioning, strike)
-- [ ] Balance points (footwork)
+- [x] Balance points (footwork)
-- [ ] Endurance points
+- [x] Endurance points
 - [ ] To-Hit, Crit, Dodge, Soak percentages
-- [ ] Actions:
+- [x] Actions:
-    - [ ] Move
+    - [x] Move
-    - [ ] Attack ("bump" / move onto enemy)
+    - [x] Attack ("bump" / move onto enemy)
-	- [ ] Wait (Space)
+	- [x] Wait (Space)
-        - [ ] Recovery - gain +1 points in all catagories if waiting and not attacked
+        - [x] Recovery - gain +1 points in all catagories if waiting and not attacked
 	    - [ ] Survey - gain info on enemies if waiting and not attacked
-- [ ] Active choice:
+- [x] Active choice:
-    - [ ] Lunge/Strike - costs melee, does extra damage
+    - [x] Lunge/Strike - costs melee, does extra damage
-	- [ ] Spin - costs balance, switches positions with enemy
+	- [x] Spin - costs balance, switches positions with enemy
-    - [ ] Feint - costs: melee and no damage, if you "hit" than you gain 1 melee point, enemy loses 1 melee or balance point
+    - [x] Feint - costs: melee and no damage, if you "hit" than you gain 1 melee point, enemy loses 1 melee or balance point
-	- [ ] Push - costs endurance but attacks push (extra damage if nowhere to push to?)
+	- [x] Push - costs endurance but attacks push (extra damage if nowhere to push to?)
-	- [ ] Reprise - costs melee, but does an extra attack on enemies that retreat (if no retreat, melee is still lost)
+	- [x] Reprise - costs melee, but does an extra attack on enemies that retreat (if no retreat, melee is still lost)
-	- [ ] Insistence - costs endurance, but bypasses parries (if no parry, end is still lost)
+	- [x] Insistence - costs endurance, but bypasses parries (if no parry, end is still lost)
-	- [ ] Sweep - cost: no damage and endurance, but knocks back all enemies around
+	- [x] Sweep - cost: no damage and endurance, but knocks back all enemies around
-- [ ] Reflex (passive) choice:
+- [x] Reflex (passive) choice:
-    - [ ] Parry\* -- costs Melee to avoid attack (requires a weapon)
+    - [x] Parry\* -- costs Melee to avoid attack (requires a weapon)
-	- [ ] Dodge\* -- costs Balance to avoid attack (requires one free space)
+	- [x] Dodge\* -- costs Balance to avoid attack (requires one free space)
-	- [ ] Endure\* -- costs Endurance to absorb the hit
+	- [x] Endure\* -- costs Endurance to absorb the hit
-	- [ ] Retreat -- moves backwards to avoid attack
+	- [x] Retreat -- moves backwards to avoid attack
-	- [ ] Counter-Strike -- attack, costs Melee
+	- [x] Counter-Strike -- attack, costs Melee
-	- [ ] Clear -- moves back attacker, costs endurance
+	- [x] Clear -- moves back attacker, costs endurance
-	- [ ] Stonefeet -- costs Endurance to avoid movement effects
+	- [x] Stonefeet -- costs Endurance to avoid movement effects
 - [ ] "Reshuffle"?

 #### Leveling

 - [x] Ability to go up stairs
-- [ ] "Level up" - gain +1 point and a new action for each level that is explored
+- [x] "Level up" - gain +1 point and a new action for each level that is explored
 - [ ] Show description of level when going up/down

 #### Replayability